What are “Highly Protected Marine Areas” (HPMAs)?

 The Scottish Government has committed to giving a small proportion – just 10% – of our seas this strict protection.
 This is in line with international recommendations for nature recovery and resilience and follows the EU’s own 10% target for strict protection.

 HPMAs are well-established globally and proven to have ecological benefits, which in turn can benefit fishers.
-The success of the no-take zone of Carry-le-Rouet in the French mediterranean, created in 1983, led to the fishing industry playing a key role in the establishment of a second HPMA nearby, the reserve of La Couronne.
+The success of the ‘no-take zone’ (an area where no fishing is allowed, equivalent to an HPMA) of Carry-le-Rouet in the French Mediterranean, created in 1983, led to the fishing industry playing a key role in the establishment of a second HPMA nearby, the reserve of La Couronne.

 Why do we need HPMAs in Scottish seas?

 We are facing a twin nature and climate crisis, and nature’s recovery must be central to government priorities and policies.
-In their latest report, the Intergovernmental Panel on Climate Change (IPCC) sixth assessment report, warned that the impact of climate change was increasingly irreversible and called for every country and sector to take drastic action on all fronts to tackle the climate crisis.
+In its latest report, the Intergovernmental Panel on Climate Change (IPCC) warned that the impact of climate change was increasingly irreversible and called for every country and sector to take drastic action on all fronts to tackle the climate crisis.
 Last year, the UN Secretary General declared an “Ocean Emergency” and called for collective and urgent action to restore marine life.

-Scotland’s Marine Assessment 2020 identified climate change, seabed-contacting and open water towed fishing activities as the key pressures facing marine biodiversity.
+Scotland’s Marine Assessment 2020 identified climate change and fishing activities that drag heavy nets across the seabed or through the water as the key pressures facing marine biodiversity.

-By providing core zones for ecosystem recovery, alongside other measures for spatial protection, HPMAs are a key tool to help us address the climate and nature crises, allowing Scotland’s marine ecosystem to recover and be more resilient to climate change.
-Thriving seas, with healthy fish populations and resilient habitats depend on Scotland having an effective planning system at sea that protects key areas, including HPMAs, so that Scotland’s seas support species, habitats and communities.
+If implemented alongside other sustainable management measures, HPMAs would provide Scotland with core zones for ecosystem recovery, helping us address the climate and nature crises and increasing our seas’ resilience to climate change.
+For thriving seas with healthy fish populations, we need an effective marine planning system that protects key areas, including HPMAs, so that Scotland’s seas can support species, habitats and communities.

 How do HPMAs work?

-HPMAs provide strong levels of protection to the marine environment by prohibiting all impacting or damaging activities in a small proportion of designated sites.
-Activities that remove or damage natural resources or that dump materials and pollutants in the sea are banned .
-The specific rules for HPMAs will be determined by the Scottish Government.
+HPMAs provide strong levels of protection to the marine environment by prohibiting all impacting or damaging activities in a small number of designated sites.
+Activities that remove or damage natural resources or that dump materials and pollutants in the sea are banned.
+The specific rules for Scotland’s HPMAs will be determined by the Scottish Government.

 What are the benefits of HPMAs?

-The ecological effects of no take zones have been widely documented globally.
-A 2019 study showed that HPMAs can provide greater benefits than other types of Marine Protected Areas.
+The ecological effects of HPMAs have been widely documented globally.
+A 2019 study showed that HPMAs can provide greater benefits than other types of Marine Protected Areas

 Analysis of the 24 no-take zones in the Mediterranean sea demonstrated that high levels of protection have significant ecological benefits for fish biomass and equally positive effects for fisheries’ target species.
 The total fish biomass and density were on average twice greater in fully protected areas than outside.